kct2020/goutpal-info-skeleventy/site/blog/ascorbic-acid-gout/index.md

 <h2 id="intro">Ascorbic Acid & Uric Acid Research</h2>

-This is the acorbic acid subsection of the Uric Acid and Vitamins section.
+This is the ascorbic acid subsection of the Uric Acid and Vitamins section.
 So here you will find a list of studies that investigate links between vitamin C and gout.

 For this current version, I have done a quick search of `ascorbic acid` and `gout` topics.
 Then, I've excluded studies that do not include a readily available abstract that summarizes a relevant connection.
 So there is scope for me to conduct more thorough research on specific aspects of ascorbic acid & uric acid if your feedback indicates I should.